Mutinous soldiers in Gabon say they've ousted president whose family has ruled for 55 years

-LIBREVILLE, Gabon (AP) — Mutinous soldiers in Gabon said Wednesday they were seizing power to overturn the results of a presidential election, and claimed to have arrested the president, whose family has held power for 55 years.
+LIBREVILLE, Gabon (AP) — Mutinous soldiers claimed to have seized power in Gabon on Wednesday and put the president under house arrest, hours after he was declared the winner in an election that extended his family's 55-year reign in the oil-rich Central African nation.

+In his first public appearance since the coup attempt, President Ali Bongo Ondimba called on people to “make noise” to support him.
+But crowds instead took to the streets of the capital and sang the national anthem, apparently to celebrate his potential ouster.

-The coup attempt came hours after the central African country's President Ali Bongo Ondimba, 64, was declared winner of an election marred by fears of violence.
+Bongo's family has been accused of getting rich on the country’s resource wealth while many of its citizens struggle to scrape by.
+The coup attempt came hours after he was declared winner of an election criticized by international observers.

 Within minutes of the announcement, gunfire was heard in the center of the capital, Libreville.
 Later, a dozen uniformed soldiers appeared on state television and announced that they had seized power.